Recipe for Vattayappam – a steamed rice cake recipe from Kerala – naturally vegan and gluten free

 I first tasted these fluffy rice cakes when my ex-boss got them in her lunch box.
 She said these delicious little morsels were called Vattayappam.
-On prodding for the recipe, she said her mom made them with ground rice and yeast and it is quite simple.
-Several google searches later, trying all possible spellings, I landed on this recipe given by a forum member of Forum Hub (this is shut down now), which was dug out from the Hindu archives.
-You will also find a discussion on Vattayappam on the Another Subcontinent food forum.
+On prodding for the recipe, she said her mom made them with ground rice and yeast and that it is quite simple.
+Several google searches later, trying all possible spellings, I landed on a recipe given by a forum member of Forum Hub (this is shut down now), which was dug out from the Hindu archives.
+I also managed to stumble into a discussion on Vattayappam on the Another Subcontinent food forum.
 The things we do to find a recipe for a dish we have set our heart on…I tell you!

-I am not quite game to using shallots in a sweetish dish and hence steered clear of any recipes including them.
+I am not quite game to using shallots in a sweetish bread and hence steered clear of any recipes including them.
 Since I did not recall my boss mentioning presence of eggs in the recipe, such recipes were out too.
 Finally the one I tried had simple ingredients which seemed right and JFI Rice was a perfect occasion to try it out.